zx80/cachetools-utils/README.md

-  Depending on the access pattern, it may or may not be useful to put a multiple-level caching strategy in place, with a local in-process cache and a higher-level inter-process and inter-host cache.
+  Depending on the access pattern, it may or may not be useful to put a multiple-level caching strategy in place, with a local in-process cache and a higher-level inter-process and inter-host cache such as Redis or MemCached.

-  When using a global shared cache, it should be clear that the cache may hold sensitive data and its manipulation may allow to change the behavior for the application, including working around security by tampering with the application authentication and authorizations guards.
+  When using a global shared cache, it should be clear that the cache may hold sensitive data and its manipulation may allow to change the behavior of the application, including working around security by tampering with the application authentication and authorizations guards.

 - **Latency**

-  In order to reduce latency, most time should be spent in network accesses, so reducing the number of trips is a key strategy.
-This suggests combining data transfers where possible through higher-level queries, both at the HTTP level and at the database level.
+  In order to reduce latency, as most time should be spent in network accesses, reducing the number of trips is a key strategy.
+This suggests combining data transfers where possible through higher-level interfaces and queries, both at the HTTP level and at the database level.

-  Denormalizing the data model may help.
+  Denormalizing the relational data model may help.
 Having an application-oriented view of the model (eg JSON objects rather than attributes and tables) can help performance, at the price of losing some of the consistency warranties provided by a database.
 The best of both word may be achieved, to some extent, by storing JSON data into a database such as [Postgres](https://postgresql.org/).

-  Invalidating data from the cache requires a detailed knowledge of internal cache operations and are not very easy to manage at the application level, so devops should want to avoid this path if possible.
+  Invalidating data from the cache requires a detailed knowledge of internal cache operations and are not very easy to manage at the application level, so devops should want to avoid this path if possible, possibly by relying on a time-based cache expiration aka TTL (time-to-live).

 - **Throughput**

   **Write** operations need to be sent to storage.
   Depending on transaction requirements, i.e. whether rare some data loss is admissible, various strategies can be applied, such as updating in parallel the cache and the final storage.
+Yet again, this strategy requires a deep knowledge of the underlying cache implementation, thus is best avoided most of the time.

   **Read** operations can be cached, at the price of possibly having inconsistency data shown to users.